check out this video, what remedy do you think this is?

 With fears like that, would you sleep well?
 Knowing that if something bad happened, you would basically be helpless?
 If it were me, I would definitely try to find a way to cope, or control the situation, or try to prevent something like that from ever happening again.
 Superstition could work, it might be worth a try, one, two, three…

 One-two-three, oh that’s how elementary, it’s gonna be, come on let’s fall in love, it’s easy (it’s so easy) like taking candy, from a baby!
 ABC…..falling in love with you was easy for me….

 Sorry, I’ll be quiet.

 And I’ll be peace.
 Oh my God!
 See?
 Now you’ve got me doing it!
-You’re a very bad influence, Elaine!
+You’re a very bad influence on the poeple around you!

 I’m not getting detention, am I?

-Like, what if we can’t end this article?!
+Like, what if we can’t figure out a way to end this article?!

 Now, the other thing is, Argentum’s mind is incredibly creative, that is why he can be amazing at solving problems with creative solutions, but unfortunately, Argentum’s mind can be just as creative when it comes to CREATING problems.
 So, my take on this case is that this character is a definite Argent-nit.

-I would have loved to talk to the person, though, to find out what exactly happened.
+I would have loved to talk to the person, though, to find out what exactly happened in the past.
 Sometimes you will find that something traumatic did happen in this lifetime before he became obsessive; and in other cases, you’ll find that they came in with that perception of life.
 Either way, the video is showing us the compensatory behavior patterns that we have to try to understand.
 Once we can understand the behavior, we can find the remedy.

 Remember, behavior always make sense to the person who is doing it.
 It always has its own logic.
 This is why we must keep asking why, and try to look behind the actions, or we won’t have a deep enough understanding of the core of the case.